-The Council for Christian Colleges and Universities (CCCU), an association of 110 members and 70 affiliate institutions in 23 countries, offers the following semester and summer programs to students of its member institutions.
-The programs offer a unique opportunity for students to make the world their classroom.
-These interdisciplinary learning opportunities are available to second-semester sophomores, juniors, and seniors.
-For further information, contact either the Crossroads Office.
+BestSemester offers nine off-campus and study abroad programs around the world through the Council for Christian Colleges and Universities (CCCU).
+These programs offer a unique opportunity for students to make the world their classroom and are available to second-semester sophomores, juniors, and seniors.